AFERIY Unveils Next-Generation Portable Power Station Nomad1800 At CES

 Industry-Leading Seven-Year Warranty

+The Nomad1800 is equipped with a wide range of output interfaces, including AC, USB-A, USB-C, DC, and car charging ports, enabling simultaneous power supply to multiple devices and accommodating diverse energy needs.

-The Nomad1800 features multiple output ports, enabling simultaneous power supply to multiple devices.
-It also supports UPS functionality, switching within 10 milliseconds during grid power interruptions to protect sensitive equipment such as computers and routers.
+The unit also supports UPS (Uninterruptible Power Supply) functionality, switching within 10 milliseconds in the event of a grid power interruption, effectively protecting sensitive equipment such as computers, routers, and lighting systems.

+In terms of user experience, the Nomad1800 operates at noise levels below 30 dB under low-load conditions, making it suitable for nighttime camping and indoor emergency use where quiet operation is essential.

-Under low-load operation, noise levels remain below 30 dB.
-In addition, the unit includes built-in LED lighting and an SOS flashing mode to enhance safety during nighttime and emergency use.
+Additionally, the device features built-in LED lighting and an SOS flashing mode, providing added safety support for outdoor activities and emergency situations.

 Legal Disclaimer: